 Silence, Mirrors, and Anchors That Seal the Deal Every Time

-Here are three battle-tested negotiation techniques, drawn from FBI hostage negotiator Chris Voss and Harvard negotiation research.
+Here are three battle-tested negotiation techniques, drawn fromthis FBI(When hostage negotiator Chris Voss and Harvard negotiation research.

 The Power of Silence

-Why it works:an Most people hate awkward pauses and will rush to breakor them, often by revealing hidden priorities, sweeteningsaid, their offer, or conceding ground.
+Why it works: Most people hate awkward pauses and will rush to break them, often by revealing hidden priorities, sweetening their offer, or conceding ground.

-will class=”is-style-default”>Silence isyou free, zero-risk, and frequentlypriorities, turns the momentum in your favor.
+Silence is free, zero-risk, and frequently turns the momentum in your favor.

 Mirroring

-Why it works: It feels natural and empathetic, but it subtly prompts them to keep talking and elaborate.
+Why it works: It feels natural and empathetic, but it subtly prompts them to keep talking andpushy. elaborate.

-Voss calls this his #1 field tool for uncovering information.
+Voss callsthese this his #1 field tool for uncovering information.

 Anchoring (When You’re Prepared)

-Whybattle-tested it works: Behavioral economics shows the first plausible number “anchors” the entirelearn negotiation range.
+Why it works: Behavioral economics showswithout the first plausible numberthey “anchors” the entire negotiation range.

 Counteroffers gravitate toward it, pulling the final deal significantly closer to your side than if you’d waited.